traefik-workshops/traefik-microsoft-workshop/module-1/readme.md

     date: Thu, 01 Aug 2024 18:30:32 GMT
     x-header-app: Customer API              <<< New custom response header added by the middleware
     ```
+    The Traefik Dashboard list the middleware as part of the route definition.
     ![customer-middleware](../media/customer-ingress-middleware.png)

 </br>